melina-thegarza/udp-chat-app/README.md

 ### Starting the Server
 `./ChatApp -s <port #>`
 ### Starting the Client
-Get the IP address of the server/VM(in the Google Cloud console)
+Get the IPv4 address for ens4 of the server/VM(in the Google Cloud console)

   `ip addr show scope global | grep -oP 'inet \K[\d.]+'`